Please enter your email in order to download this publication.

 Second, while the term “learning agility” has intuitive appeal, there’s no consistent definition of what it means.
 Every consulting firm defines it differently.
 We can’t claim that something is beneficial when everyone defines it differently.

 Third, the academic community has strongly questioned whether “learning agility” is even a concept.
-Many of them see it simply as a combination of already studied phenomenon that’s now being bundled and sold under a new heading.
+Many of them see it simply as a combination of an already studied phenomenon that’s now being bundled and sold under a new heading.
 There’s also the question of how thousands of academic researchers working on the question of “what allows people to succeed at work” never uncovered this concept over 70 years of research.

 So we should wait for proven science before using these tools to assess or develop leaders.
 Imagine if you screened someone for “learning agility,” they scored poorly and this held them back from a key career opportunity.
 Then, three years from now, the concept is proven not to be valid.